 The Missouri Fine Arts Academy (MFAA) is a three-week summer residential program for highly motivated student artists in visual arts, theatre, dance, creative writing, and music.
 The Academy offers an intensive schedule of classes in interdisciplinary and discipline-specific arts, and a wide range of co-curricular activities.
-MFAA is conducted with the support and cooperation of Missouri State University, and is funded through program fees, endowments, scholarships, and private donations.
+MFAA is conducted with the support and cooperation of Missouri State University, and is funded through program fees, grants, endowments, scholarships, and private donations.

 Fees and Scholarships

 Thanks to a grant from the legislature, governor and the Department of Elementary and Secondary Education, we are able to offer a reduced program fee of $1400 for MFAA 2014.
 The fee includes all costs for room, meals, classes, and activities.
 Need-based scholarships are available for eligible students as noted in the student application form.
 We will notify applicants of scholarship opportunities when invitations to MFAA 2014 are extended in March 2014.

 Students who attend MFAA are automatically enrolled in IDS101/Interdisciplinary Seminar at Missouri State University at no additional cost, and receive three hours college credit upon successful completion of the MFAA program.
 This credit is generally transferable to any college or university program.

 Missouri State University MFAA Scholarship